Gaurav-71/TEDxMSRIT-2020/README.md

-# TEDxMSRIT-2020-The-Domino-Effect
+# TEDxMSRIT-2020
-My first website
+My first website made using HTML,CSS and Javascript.
+This website was built for a TEDx event held at Ramaiah Institute Of Technology.